AWS CLI With Wasabi

 [profile wasabi]

-Then save the file.
+2. Save the file.

-You should then be able to use --profile wasabi after every command instead of typing out the entire url
+You should then be able to use --profile wasabi after every command instead of typing out the entire URL.

 Example:

-if I want to list my buckets in the cli, I would type:
+To list buckets in the cli, type:

 $ aws s3 ls --profile wasabi

-Option 3. using export AWS_PROFILE with awscli-plugin-endpoint
+Using export AWS_PROFILE with awscli-plugin-endpoint

-Once you have set up option 2, you can default the aws cli to point to the new profile at the beginning of your session.
-To do so follow the instructions below provided by AWS:
+Once you have set up Option 2, you can default the aws cli to point to the new profile at the beginning of your session.
+To do so, follow the instructions below provided by AWS.

-Linux, macOS, or Unix
+For Linux, macOS, or Unix:

 $ export AWS_PROFILE=wasabi